BRAKE-AD/BRAKE/README.md

 ## Acknowledgments

-We would like to express our gratitude to the creators of the **Comma2k19** and **ROAD** datasets for providing high-quality data that made this research possible.
-We also thank the developers of the **DCG** framework for inspiring and guiding the design of BRAKE.
+We would like to express our gratitude to the creators of the **[Comma2k19](#references)** and **[ROAD](#references)** datasets for providing high-quality data that made this research possible.
+We also thank the developers of the **[DCG](#references)** framework for inspiring and guiding the design of BRAKE.

+## References

+The following references correspond to the datasets and models used or mentioned in this project:

+- **DCG (Driving through the Concept Gridlock)**: Echterhoff et al., "Driving through the concept gridlock: Unraveling explainability bottlenecks in automated driving," Proceedings of the IEEE/CVF Winter Conference on Applications of Computer Vision (WACV), pp. 7346–7355, January 2024.

+- **ROAD Dataset**: Singh et al., "ROAD: The ROAD event awareness dataset for autonomous driving," IEEE Transactions on Pattern Analysis and Machine Intelligence, vol. 45, no. 1, pp. 1036–1054, 2022.

+- **Comma2k19 Dataset**: Schafer et al., "A commute in data: The comma2k19 dataset," CoRR, abs/1812.05752, 2018.

+- **CLIP (Contrastive Language–Image Pretraining)**: Radford et al., "Learning transferable visual models from natural language supervision," International Conference on Machine Learning (ICML), pages 8748–8763, PMLR, 2021.